BEHIND THE WHEEL: MERCEDES BENZ GLC250

 Top speed: 222 km/h

 The car sent my way was in black.
 It was one sleek looking thing.
 Call it boring where most SUVs are, at least it’s not in silver or grey.
-The proportions I must say, especially rearwards of this things is good looking.
+The proportions I must say are rather good, especially from behind.
 A cohesive design from the front to its bulbous rear accompanied with shoes from Jimmy Choo’s.
-This is definitely a car that deserving of a place in anyone's porch.
+This is definitely a car that deserves a place on anyone's porch.

 What gravitated me most in the GLC was its Burmester audio, something I have been dying to try but can’t seem to find the time.
 Now that I do, the first thing I did was pairing my phone to the car.
 It didn't take long for me to realise COMAND-APS still does not want to be my friend as it needed several trials and many swivels before I was able to make things happen.